 Now we know why does my balcony leak lets get to the fun part

-There are many ways to fix a leaking balcony.
+There are many ways to make repairs.
+We have chosen 3 repairs to fix a leaking balcony.

 1. Using a Clear Coating